Call For TLTC Fellows

 The TLTC is seeking Faculty Fellows to be the campus experts in one chosen educational technology (Clickers?
 Voicethread?
 R?) of your own interest.
 We seek faculty who would be willing to lead a mid-day seminar once per semester in this academic year to share with us and other interested colleagues what you know and be an on-call expert when questions arise.

-Faculty who are accepted as TLTC Fellows will be awarded a stipend of $500 in a year for sharing their expertise in a single software title or piece of hardware.
+Faculty who are accepted as TLTC Fellows will be awarded a stipend for the academic year to share their expertise in a single software title or piece of hardware.

 If you make use of an educational technology tool you think would be beneficial to the campus community and would like to become a TLTC Faculty Fellow in supporting that tool, please contact Tim Ploss at firstname.lastname@example.org to relate your interest.

-For the 2018-2019 academic year, we are pleased to have the following faculty as Fellows:
+For the 2018-2019 academic year, we sponsored the following faculty as TLTC Fellows:

 Rebecca Harrington, MA is the Health Educator at SUNY Oneonta where she provides leadership to both the know violence interpersonal violence prevention committee and the Alcohol & Other Drug committee.
 She's perhaps best known on campus for pushing the bubble on creative taglines.